zchee/neovim-wiki/Troubleshooting.md

 # Runtime issues

+### CTRL-H doesn't work

+See [#2048](https://github.com/neovim/neovim/issues/2048).
+This will be fixed for the first public release of Neovim.

 ### `:!` and `system()` do weird things with interactive processes

 Interactive commands are supported by the `:terminal` command in Neovim.
 However, `:!` and `system()` do not support interactive commands, primarily because Neovim UIs use stdio for msgpack communication, but also for performance, reliability, and consistency across platforms (see [`:help gui-pty`](http://vimhelp.appspot.com/gui_x11.txt.html#gui-pty)).